GSA's mission is to connect and empower K-12 schools worldwide to lead the transformation to global environmental sustainability.

-Uniquely created by schools for schools, the GSA is a global network of schools represented by Sustainability Coordinators -- faculty, staff. students, administrators and others -- working together to solve environmental and climate challenges, GSA Member Schools are sharing and implementing sustainable best practices, and promoting connections between schools, communities, and the environments that sustain them.
-We do this by offering programs, exchanging resources, and creating Peer-to-Peer forums.
-Guided by Member Schools goals and vision, GSA schools quantify progress, coordinate governance, operations and curriculum to advance sustainability, and connect youth to nature.
+Uniquely created by schools for schools, the GSA is a global network of schools represented by Sustainability Coordinators -- faculty, staff. students, administrators and others -- working together to solve climate and conservation challenges.
+GSA Member Schools share and implement sustainable best practices, and promote connections between schools, communities, and the environments that sustain them.
+We do this by: creating Peer-to-Peer forums; exchanging resources; offering original programs and curriculum developed by Member Schools' goals, vision and experience; and connecting youth to nature.
+GSA schools set and meet goals, and quantify progress.
+They coordinate governance, operations and curriculum to advance sustainability.

 “As soon as I heard what the Sc3 was, I wanted to be there.
 I’ve stared at environmental questions for 45 years.
 I want to be of whatever help I can to the younger generations, to give them hope that they can make the world better.
 I want them to know that I care deeply about them and that an older generation is arm in arm with them, no matter how dark it gets.” -- Barry Lopez

 The Student Climate & Conservation Corps engages students worldwide to take action along the four GSA Sustainability Tracks: grow the Movement; Reduce Your Footprint; Educate the greatest Number; and Connect To narure.
 The Sc3 Congress has graduated more than 500 students who are working in their schools and communities to help to create a sustainable future.